espocrm/documentation/docs/development/dynamic-handler.md

 Note that you can make forms dynamic with [Dynamic Logic](../administration/dynamic-logic.md) feature.
 Dynamic Handler is intended for more complex tasks where Dynamic Logic can be useless.

-An example for Account entity type.
+An example for the *Account* entity type.

 Create a file `custom/Espo/Custom/Resources/metadata/clientDefs/Account.json`: